Vaa3D/vaa3d_tools/hackathon/mBrainAligner/doc/How to build mBrainAligner.md

 `(YOUR PATH)/vaa3d_tools/hackathon/mBrainAligner/src/global_registration/global_registration.exe`.

+The local registration module can be compiled in the same way.

 ## Linux
 Before compiling, you also need to modify the **".pro"** file according to the path of the installed dependencies (Vaa3D,QT etc).